quietui/quiet/docs/docs/frameworks.md

 While it's possible to use custom elements in React 18, the experience is less than optimal.
 The story is improving, however, as [React 19 has added full support for custom elements](https://react.dev/blog/2024/04/25/react-19#support-for-custom-elements).

-To improve the experience today, some custom element libraries provide wrappers for React, but supporting legacy frameworks isn't an objective of this project.
-If you need to use Quiet with React 18 or below, consider using [this utility](https://www.npmjs.com/package/@lit-labs/react) for a more idiomatic experience.
+Some custom element libraries provide wrappers to improve the experience in older versions of React, but supporting legacy frameworks isn't an objective of this project.
+If you need to use Quiet with React 18 or below, consider trying [this utility](https://www.npmjs.com/package/@lit-labs/react) for a more idiomatic experience.